 Saying “I do” these days may mean saying “I don’t” to combined banking accounts.
 Couples are increasingly keeping money separate from their significant other.
-In fact, 57% of all couples keep at least some of their finances apart.
+In fact, 39% of all couples keep their finances completely separate.

 My husband and I are among that group.
 Outsiders may think this means trouble in paradise, but I think it’s perhaps just a natural evolution of how 21st-century human beings marry and manage money.

-I talked to Minnesota-based family law attorney, Zach Smith, and his 15 years of experience on the matter to learn more about how modern married couples are managing their finances.
+I talked to Minnesota-based family law attorney, Zach Smith, and his 15 years of experience on the matter to learn more about how modern married couples are managing their finances and building wealth.

 No nitpicking each other’s Amazon buys

 Haven’t we all made a regrettable purchase at 2 a.m.?
-That’s why I have three cubic feet of Flamin’ Hot Cheetos in the basement.
-But with separate checking accounts, it’s a non-issue for my husband and me.
+With separate checking accounts, it’s less of an issue.

-Separate bank accounts could be the secret to quashing any frustrations between partners on the matter.
+Setting up a bank account that's separate could be the secret to quashing any frustrations between partners on the matter.
 Because, explains Mr. Smith, separate accounts enable each party to maintain agency with how money is managed.

 Of course, it’s ill-advised to redo the master bath or buy a whirlpool without talking it over.
 But in a healthy relationship, most couples don’t need to disclose or nitpick the other’s day-to-day buys.